Tech-at-DU/React-Redux-passwords-Tutorial/P06-Actions-and-Reducers/readme.md

 ## Adding new passwords

 To add a new password you need to send an action.
-You'll do this by importing the actions fromyour slice and calling the action from inside one of your components.
+You'll do this by importing the actions from your slice and calling the action from inside one of your components.

 Edit `src/Password.js`, import `useDisptach`, and an action from your slice at the top: